Formula One engines: 1995–2005

 BMW started supplying its engines to Williams from 2000.
 The engine was very reliable in the first season though slightly short of power compared to Ferrari and Mercedes units.
 The BMW E41-powered Williams FW22 produced around 810 hp @ 17,500 rpm, during the 2000 season.
 BMW went straight forward with its engine development.
 The P81, used during the 2001 season, was able to hit 17,810 rpm.
 Unfortunately, reliability was a large issue with several blowups during the season.

 The BMW P82, the engine used by the BMW WilliamsF1 Team in 2002, had hit a peak speed of 19,050 rpm in its final evolutionary stage.
 It was also the first engine in the 3.0 litre V10-era to break through the 19,000 rpm wall, during the 2002 Italian Grand Prix's qualifying.
 BMW's P83 engine used in 2003 season managed an impressive 19,200 rpm and cleared the 900 bhp mark, at around 940 bhp, and weighs less than 200 lb.
 Honda's RA003E V10 also cleared the 900 bhp mark at the 2003 Canadian Grand Prix.

-In 2005, the 3.0 L V10 engine was permitted no more than 5 valves per cylinder.
+In 2005, no more than 5 valves per cylinder were permitted.
 Also, the FIA introduced new regulations limiting each car to one engine per two Grand Prix weekends, putting the emphasis on increased reliability.
 In spite of this, power outputs continued to rise.
 Mercedes engines had about 930 bhp in this season.
 Cosworth, Mercedes, Renault, and Ferrari engines all produced around 900 bhp to 940 bhp @ 19,000 rpm.
 Honda had over 965 bhp.
 The BMW engine made over 950 bhp.
 Toyota engines had over 1,000 bhp, according to Toyota Motorsport's executive Vice President, Yoshiaki Kinoshita.
 However, for reliability and longevity purposes, this power figure may have been detuned to around 960 bhp for races.